a2geek/bosh-lxd-cpi-release/README.md

 * [Deploying a BOSH director](docs/DEPLOYING.md) walks through a sample deployment for a fresh install (of nearly everything).
 * Supplied [configuration options](ops/README.md).
+* [Working with Genesis](docs/GENESIS.md) shows how to deploy to Genesis with a non-standard CPI.

 ## Current State